Skip to main content

 Our clinicians have extensive experience in musculoskeletal medicine and general practice, and integrate shockwave therapy into a broader evidence-based management plan.
 We use focused shockwave technology, allowing more precise energy delivery than many high-street or gym-based devices.

 We are clear about expected outcomes.
 Improvement is usually gradual and occurs over weeks rather than immediately.
-Shockwave therapy is not a cure-all, but for appropriately selected patients it can significantly reduce pain, improve function, and help avoid more invasive treatments.
+Shockwave therapy is not a cure all, but for appropriately selected patients it can significantly reduce pain, improve function, and help avoid more invasive treatments.

 If shockwave therapy is unlikely to help, we will explain why and discuss alternative options.